christian-schulze/testftpd/README.md

 Simple FTP server written in pure Ruby.

-My primary use case is integration testing FTP client code in a Rails 3.1 codebase using RSpec 2.
+The primary use case is for integration testing FTP client code in a Rails 3.1 codebase using RSpec 2.

+Enough FTP commands are implemented to be useful, including:
+* cdup
+* cwd
+* dele
+* list
+* mdtm
+* mkd
+* pass
+* pasv
+* port
+* pwd
+* rmd
+* quit
+* retr
+* size
+* stor
+* rnfr/rnto
+* syst - currently hard coded to 'UNIX'
+* type - does nothing
+* user

 ## Usage